Click on the course titles below to view general syllabi for Biology courses.

 BIOL 230 (3) Fundamentals of Ecology

-Dynamics of plant and animal populations, structure of ecological communities, and functioning of ecosystems.
+Dynamics of plant and animal populations, structure of ecological communities and functioning of ecosystems.
 Interpretation of research results and application to environmental issues.
 Labs meet once a month.
-Please consult the Faculty of Science Credit Exclusion List.
-[3-3*-0]
+Please consult the Faculty of Science Credit Exclusion Lists [3-3*-0]

 Prerequisite: One of BIOL 121, SCIE 001.